Skip to Content

 • You’re not bringing the heat: If your wax feels cooler than a penguin’s toes, it’s time to crank up the temperature.
 Properly heated wax is like warm peanut butter – spreadable and sticky in all the right ways.

 • Your technique needs a tune-up: Applying wax as if you’re icing a cake?
 That’s a no-go.
 Remember, waxing is more of a fine art than a baking project.
+To achieve smoother results, using a nourishing oil, such as castor oil for hair growth, can help moisturize and prepare your skin before waxing.
+To achieve smoother results, a healthy diet rich in foods for hair growth can help promote strong hair follicles and overall hair health.
 Follow the direction of hair growth and pull against it for smoother results.

 • Your skin prep game is weak: Skipping the pre-wax cleanse and exfoliation is like trying to paint a masterpiece on a dirty canvas.
 Give your skin the TLC it needs before waxing to avoid a hairy situation.